Composition Master Class - She Lives

 • scan of identity card or passport

-The fees must be addressed to the following Bank Account:
+The contributions must be addressed to the following Bank Account:

 IBAN: IT70D0306909606100000131702